Tony Jaye Tucker Jr.: University of Pittsburgh career

-In 2009, Unfortunately, Tony was hit hard by the decision of leaving his highly respected Pitt team as the news of his mother car accident.
-Tony was faced with no other option but to leave University of Pittsburgh.
+In 2009, Tucker was hit hard by the decision of leaving his highly respected Pitt team as the news of his mother's car accident.
+Tony was faced with no other option but to leave the University of Pittsburgh.
 Tony left Pitt to help take care of his mother.
-Shortly afterwards, Tony made attempts to attend University of Maryland at his father request, but academic requirements were not completely met and Tony was not allowed to play.
+Shortly afterwards, Tony made attempts to attend the University of Maryland at his father's request, but academic requirements were not completely met and Tony was not allowed to play.
 Tucker then attend Prairie View A&M University.

 In 2011, the 2011 NFL lockout blocked Tucker's entrance into the NFL.
-During the Draft process the New Orleans Saints, Green Bay Packers, and Philadelphia Eagles expressed interest up until the NFL Lockout.
+During the draft process the New Orleans Saints, Green Bay Packers, and Philadelphia Eagles expressed interest up until the NFL lockout.
 Tucker was soon made an offer to play indoor football for the Lehigh Valley Steelhawks and the Cedar Rapids Titans.
-He continued his education as a student studying Criminal Justice at Kirkwood Community College.
+He continued his education as a student studying criminal justice at Kirkwood Community College.